 A 40-page guide to the northern segment includes detailed maps and descriptions of the rich natural and cultural history of this region.
 Designated primitive campsites exclusively for trail users are spaced 10 to 14 miles apart and require permits.

-To continue your journey through the Lower Suwannee National Wildlife Refuge and on to Yankeetown visit these websites:
+To continue your journey through the Lower Suwannee National Wildlife Refuge and on to Yankeetown visit this website:

 For information on shuttles, lodging, restaurants, and other opportunities in the communities along the entire Big Bend Trail visit our tourist development organization partners: